JonasOuellet/zlayermanager/doc_src/userguide/settings.rst

     <div style="padding: 15px; margin-left:40px; margin-bottom: 30px; background-color: rgb(255, 253, 209);
     border: 5px groove black; border-radius: 10px;">
-    <h3>Warning</h3>This operation may drastically increase the operation time based on the layer count and
+    <h3>Warning</h3>This operation may drastically increase the duplication time based on the layer count and
     the position of the layer in the list
     </div>